 Work under dry conditions.
 Everything—all materials, supplies and you.

 Why I Like Polymeric Sand

 I'll close with a few things I like about polymeric sand:

 - I like the field.
 It's a result of centuries of building technology ever changing and improving aesthetics and efficiencies.
 It will be fascinating to follow the future of this material.

 - I like the neat look when it's completed.
 Finishing joints with polymeric sand looks so polished.
 Definitely advantageous for formal front walks and terraces.

-- I like to take a break from building AND enjoy my work.
+- I like to take a break from building and enjoy my work.
 Don't you?
-In this case PS means I love you because I have less maintenance to do afterward.
+In this case polymeric sand means I love you because I have less maintenance to do afterward.

 © 2018 hardscape